percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1650](https://perconadev.atlassian.net/browse/EVEREST-1650) UI - Unable to Create Backup After Adding Storage

-- [EVEREST-1694](https://perconadev.atlassian.net/browse/EVEREST-1694) \[RBAC\] Backup storages page is empty if user only has access to a single storage

-- [EVEREST-1695](https://perconadev.atlassian.net/browse/EVEREST-1695) \[RBAC\] Monitoring instances page is empty if user only has access to a single instance

-- [EVEREST-1700](https://perconadev.atlassian.net/browse/EVEREST-1700) Database clusters restarted on creation when PMM monitoring enabled
+- [EVEREST-1694](https://perconadev.atlassian.net/browse/EVEREST-1694): The **Backup storages** page was appearing empty for users with access to only one backup storage.
+This issue has now been resolved.

+- [EVEREST-1695](https://perconadev.atlassian.net/browse/EVEREST-1695): The **Monitoring endpoints** page was empty for users with access to only one monitoring instance.
+This issue has now been resolved.

 - [EVEREST-1703](https://perconadev.atlassian.net/browse/EVEREST-1703): While setting up a MongoDB sharded cluster in Percona Everest, an error occurred during the topology step.
 If only **1** config server was selected, an error message appeared, stating that the number of config servers must be greater than one.
 However, when the config server setting was changed to **3** or any other value, the “Next” button became grayed out, preventing progress to the next step.
 The issue has been resolved now.